Ghatotand: Civic administration

 West Bokaro Outpost of Jharkhand Police serves the area.

 Education

-TATA DAV Public School, an English-medium coeducational institution, was establishsed at Ghatotand in 1987.
+TATA DAV Public School, an English-medium coeducational institution, was established at Ghatotand in 1987.
 It has facilities for teaching from class I to class XII.
 It has 400 computers for learning purposes, a library with 11,325 books and a play ground.

 Holy Cross School, an English-medium coeducational institution, was established at Ghatotand in 1983.
 It has facilities for teaching from the primary to the higher secondary stage.